msmithfl/factory-watch-eam/README.md

 ## What It Does

-Track and manage equipment assets with real-time status updates.
+Track and manage equipment assets with real-time status updates and work order management.
 Built as a portfolio project to demonstrate full-stack capabilities with .NET and React.

 **Key Features:**
-- Complete CRUD operations for equipment management
+- Complete CRUD operations for equipment and work order management
 - Real-time status tracking (Operational, Under Maintenance, Out of Service, Decommissioned)
+- Work order tracking for maintenance and repairs
+- Automatic maintenance date updates when work orders are completed
 - RESTful API with Swagger documentation
 - Responsive UI that works on mobile and desktop